Shyam2526/M3_WIPER_CONTROL_SYSTEM/1_Requirements/README.md

 ### WHY
 * To know the Wiper Control System principle and to vary the speeds depends on the user input.
 ### WHO
-* Peoples having the four wheelers can use it.
+* People having the four wheelers can use it.
 ### WHERE
 * This system used in car, lorry, trucks, etc to clean the spread of water in front glass.
 ### How